D4vidHuang/SSE_EnergyMeasurement/report.md

 On **Linux**, we used an ASUS Zenbook 14 UX3405MA equipped with an Intel® Core™ Ultra 9 185H processor and 32 GB of RAM.
 The system ran Fedora Linux 41 (Workstation Edition) with Linux kernel version 6.12.15-200.fc41.x86_64 and the Wayland windowing system.

-For **MacOS**, we tested on a system with specifications that will be fully detailed in the final report.
+For **MacOS**, we tested on a Macbook Air M2 verion, equipped with Apple M2 chip and 16 GB of RAM.
+The system ran MacOS Sequoia 15.3.2.

 On **Windows**, we used a high-performance personal PC featuring an Intel® Core™ i9-12900K processor and 32 GB of RAM.
 The system ran Windows 11 Professional, version 23H2 (Build 22631.4890).